 It’s been my belief that a link will have more value or be valued more by the search engines if that link has traffic and visitors associated with it.
 The search engines have a lot of data now.
 They know when people are clicking, tweeting, liking, sharing, and visiting certain URLs.
 Trust me, they know.

 If you are a link builder or do any link building for your web site or a client’s web site, you need to stop calling yourself a link builder.
 Start changing your whole attitude, start thinking of yourself as a content publicist.
-You’ll thank me when 2019 comes around.
+You’ll thank me in the future.